 Look at your yarn scraps... you are sure to have a little bit of the perfect something to use!
 Then the fun begins: you'll need a simple toggle clasp and beads to match your yarn... look in your bead stash, and if you don't have one, it's time to head to the bead store and start one!
 You will notice that all three of the versions shown look VERY different from each other.
 This is all caused by the yarn and beads chosen.
 I also have KITS available in my Etsy shop.

-Laura Nelkin lives in upstate New York, where the sunny season is short, leaving plenty of time to be indoors knitting.
-Though she has a degree in apparel design, she took to knitting years ago and ...
+I live in upstate New York, where the sunny season is short, leaving plenty of time to be indoors knitting.
+Despite holding a degree in apparel design from Cornell University, I took to knitting ...